CodecoolGlobal/tech-interview-workbook-kisfelix1/docs/module_oop.md

 #### If you have a variable, that shall store a positive whole number between 0 and 200, what primitive type would you use to store it?
 #### What is the "golden rule" of variable scoping in Java?
 What is the lifetime of variables?
 #### What is the purpose of the ‘equals()’ method?

+It compares objects by property values, not memory addresses

 #### What is the difference between '==' and 'equals()'?

+equals compares objects by property values, == by memory addresses.
+Primitive values are the same with both

 #### What does the ‘static’ keyword mean?
 #### Why is the main() method declared as static?
 Explain.
 #### What is the default access modifier in a class?
 #### What is the JVM?

+Java virtual machine, which runs java programs.
+It allows java to be multiplatform

 #### What is the difference between the JRE and the JDK?

+Runtime environment and developer kit - one runs the program, the other compiles it and runs it.

 #### What is the difference between long and Long?
 #### Can a long store bigger numbers than a Long?
 #### What kind of packages do you know under java.util.* ?
 Bring at least 3 examples.